SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 #### Manual translation by TypeScript code

 It is also possible to translate strings manually in TypeScript code.
-To do so, inject the `TranslateService` to the component:

-[Missing code block?]

-Now, use the `translateService.instant` method to translate the content:
+To do so, inject the `TranslateService` to the component and use the `translateService.instant` method to translate the content:

 * `translations/text-translation.component.ts`: